ciena-blueplanet/webdriverio-server/README.md

 #### Where is the important information stored?

-The wdio server contains a secure reds db accessed through a small express application where the authorized usernames and corresponding testing tokens are stored.
+The wdio server contains a secure redis db accessed through a small express application where the authorized usernames and corresponding testing tokens are stored.

 #### What sensitive computing resources are trying to be protected?